-OHA must examine the proposed site before the proposal selection date.
-If the units to be assisted already exist, OHA must inspect all the units before the proposal selection date, and must determine whether the units substantially comply with HQS.
-To qualify as existing housing, units must substantially comply with HQS on the proposal selection date.
-However, OHA may not execute the HAP contract until the units fully comply with HQS.
+If the units to be assisted already exist, OHA must inspect all the units before the proposal selection date, and must determine whether the units substantially comply with HQS/NSPIRE standards.
+To qualify as existing housing, units must substantially comply with HQS/NSPIRE on the proposal selection date.
+However, OHA may not execute the HAP contract until the units fully comply with HQS/NSPIRE standards.

-Pre-HAP Contract Inspections [24 CFR 983.103(b)]
+Pre-HAP Contract Inspections [24 CFR 983.103(b), FR Notice 1/18/17, and Notice PIH 2017-20]

-The PHA must inspect each contract unit before execution of the HAP contract.
-The PHA may not enter into a HAP contract covering a unit until the unit fully complies with HQS.
+OHA must inspect each contract unit before execution of the HAP contract.
+OHA may not enter into a HAP contract covering a unit until the unit fully complies with HQS unless OHA has adopted a policy to enter into a HAP contract for units that fail the initial HQS inspection as a result of only non-life-threatening conditions.